 Founded in 2011, Border Crossing is a literary and arts journal published by the Lake Superior State University Creative Writing Program.

 We're especially interested in writing that crosses boundaries in genre or geography, and voices that aren't often heard in mainstream publications.
 The best way to see what we mean by this is to order a copy of our latest issue.
 Fiction and poetry submissions are read blind and go through a rigorous editorial process, which involves multiple readings by student and faculty editors at the Lake State Creative Writing Program.
 As a “teaching journal,” one of our main goals is to create editing and publishing opportunities for our English and creative writing students prior to graduation.
-Visual art is only considered from residents of Michigan's Upper Peninsula or Ontario in order to provide an outlet where area artists may publish their work.
+Visual art is only considered from residents of Michigan and Ontario in order to provide an outlet where area artists may publish their work.

 vol. 3, 2013 Editors